merenlab/anvio.org/help/main/programs/anvi-estimate-genome-completeness/index.md

 or run <span class="artifact-p">[anvi-show-collections-and-bins](/help/main/programs/anvi-show-collections-and-bins)</span> for a more comprehensive overview.

-If you're looking for a more comprehensive overview of your entire collection and its contents, the completition and redunduncy statistics for your bins are also included when you run <span class="artifact-p">[anvi-summarize](/help/main/programs/anvi-summarize)</span>.
+If you're seeking a more comprehensive overview of your entire collection and its contents, the completeness and redundancy statistics for your bins are also included when you run <span class="artifact-p">[anvi-summarize](/help/main/programs/anvi-summarize)</span>.

 {:.notice}